 So, if you’re thinking that all of your content ideas are irrelevant and unimportant, you’re probably wrong.

 Here’s an exercise for you: go to YouTube.com and type something you’re interested in into the search box.
 Maybe even try to think of something obscure…get results?
-Of
+Of course you did.

 Fun Fact: YouTube is the second largest search engine on the Internet after Google.

 If it’s out there, it’s on YouTube.
 I’ve found everything from archival footage to long lost songs from my childhood.
 I’m absolutely smitten with YouTube as a content consumer.

 Record videos about what makes you come alive.

 The worlds needs that more than ever right now.
 If your business doesn’t do that for you, why are you in it?

 My favorite type of videos to create are ones where I can teach or show someone something they may not have known before to help them.

 Debunking the “Rules”